ardyanrizki/Swift-MVVM/README.md

 # Swift-MVVM
-iOS App Project built with UIKit, MVVM design pattern, auth API, Pulse, and Alamofire.
+iOS App Project built with UIKit, MVVM design pattern, auth API, Alamofire for HTTP networking, Pulse for network logger, and SPM for package management.

 > This app developed by Ardyan.